What is PASS?

 Before the term begins, there are several points that should be discussed by the PASS Leader with each faculty member.
 The faculty member is asked to agree to cooperate in the following manner:

 - The PASS Leader will attend class each time it meets.
-In addition, the PASS Supervisor might also attend some class sessions with the PASS leader at the beginning of the term.

 - The faculty member will be asked to make grades from the exams available to the PASS Leader as a means of determining whether or not students coming to PASS are performing at a higher level than those students not attending.